 Home to Sheridan College’s Faculty of Applied Science and Technology Renowned ICT diploma and degree programs

-Proximity to leading North American accelerators like Ryerson University’s DMZ, Communitech and home to the RIC Centre, Catalyst Cyber Accelerator and more
+Proximity to leading North American accelerators DMZ - Toronto Metropolitan University, Communitech and home to the RIC Centre, Catalyst Cyber Accelerator and more

 Brampton is on the leading edge of Cybersecurity and is home to the Rogers Cybersecure Catalyst, a national centre for innovation and collaboration in cybersecurity